AntonyCorbett/JWLMerge/Readme.md

 ### Usage

-Download the zip file from the latest release and unzip the contents into a new folder.
+Download the JWLMerge.zip file from the latest release and unzip the contents into a new folder.

 https://github.com/AntonyCorbett/JWLMerge/releases/latest